srlinuxamericas/n93-clab/README.md

-# Containerlab Workshop at Internet2 TECHEX
+# Containerlab Workshop at NANOG 93

-Welcome to the Containerlab workshop at Internet2 TECHEX.
+Welcome to the Containerlab workshop at NANOG 93.

 Below is a list of workshop modules.
 Each module is a self-contained guide that can be followed independently, but it is recommended to go through them in order if you are new to Containerlab.